DIY (Do-It-Yourself) Hand Sanitizer Formula

 Label each dispensing bottle "Hand Sanitizer 75% Alcohol".

-allow it too cool to room temperature.
+too cool to room temperature.
 If your containers and ingredients are

 The consistency of the final product is a liquid, not a gel.
 A spray